SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Furthermore, because this chart allows users to filter open audit issues, real-world uses of this chart give safety managers a daily look at how compliant their SMS is.
 As in, the more open audit issues there are, the less compliant a safety program is.

-Furthermore, being able to see which divisions are efficient at treating and closing their safety issues, and which divisions have many open safety issues, helps safety management identify where they need to focus their risk management efforts.
+Furthermore, being able to see which divisions are efficient at treating and closing their safety issues, and which divisions have many open safety issues, help safety management identify where they need to focus their risk management efforts.

 Safety Performance Monitoring Workflow for Aviation SMS